Balanced Body Pilates Equipment

 Personally, I have always loved Balanced Body Pilates equipment.
 I appreciate well-made things, and their apparatus does not disappoint.
 Most of us have experienced the frustration of furniture not fitting together properly, so it is a real pleasure to assemble the Balanced Body trapeze table for example, and find that every part lines up, and every edge is well-finished.

 When I started as a Pilates teacher in 2001, the first piece of equipment I purchased was a studio reformer, which I had in my bedroom and used for practise while doing my Polestar comprehensive course.
-18 years later that same reformer now lives in our studios at Worship Street.
+21 years later that same reformer is still being used daily.

 Apart from the springs needing to be replaced (more about that later) it is as good today as it was then.
 Balanced Body equipment is more expensive (particularly with a poor exchange rate), however it really holds its value.
-A new studio reformer now costs over £3,000 (delivered UK) but a second hand one in good condition would easily sell for £2,000.
+A new studio reformer now costs around £4,000 (delivered UK) but a second hand one in good condition would easily sell for £2,500.
 If you take into account inflation over the years, that means my loss would be negligible, if I sold that reformer today.